 Tribal Impacts: Data centers may have direct and indirect impacts on tribal communities and treaty-protected resources, such as water and fisheries, and the broader natural and built environment.

+On February 3, 2025, Washington Governor Bob Ferguson issued Executive Order 25-05 which established a Data Center Workgroup (Workgroup) to create a series of findings and policy recommendations as it relates to certain impacts of data centers.
+The Workgroup delivered its Preliminary Report to the Governor on December 1, 2025.
+The Workgroup Preliminary Report contained findings and recommendations that include recommendations to strengthen ratepayer protections and protect community, Tribal and environmental resources.

 RECOMMENDATIONS

-The legislature should strengthen ratepayer protections to prevent residents of Washington from bearing the cost of adding significant new energy loads to the state’s electrical grid.
-The legislation should require that companies building data centers bear the direct interconnection costs of connecting data centers to public utilities and cover any costs of generation, transmission or distribution systems required to serve new large loads and avoid shifting costs or risks to other customer classes.
+The legislature should follow the recommendation of the Workgroup to strengthen ratepayer protections to prevent residents of Washington from bearing the cost of adding significant new energy loads to the state’s electrical grid.
+The legislature should require that companies building data centers bear the direct interconnection costs of connecting data centers to public utilities and cover any costs of generation, transmission or distribution systems required to serve new large loads and avoid shifting costs or risks to other customer classes.

-The legislature should ensure that tribal, environmental, and community resources are protected and are not endangered by data centers by directing the Department of Ecology to develop best practices for siting and operating data centers to address impacts to water resources, air resources, and Tribal rights and resources.
+The legislature should ensure that marginalized communities and tribal, environmental, and community resources are protected and are not endangered by data centers by following the recommendation of the Workgroup to direct the Department of Ecology to study the impacts of data center development on local communities and develop best practices for siting and operating data centers to address impacts to water resources, air resources, and Tribal rights and resources.

 Recommendation 4: Public Sector Employee Bargaining Rights